dylndreams/metaltoolchain/README.md

 ## usage
 mark it as executable and then run it, that's it.<br/>
 make sure you don't have a version of sh-elf already<br/>

+# Known Issues
+you may have to build newlib seperate<br/>
+debian/ubuntu is supported only, for now<br/>